gohugoio/hugo/content/getting-started/installing.md

 Install Hugo from the [Arch user repository](https://aur.archlinux.org/) on Arch Linux or derivatives like Manjaro.

 {{% note %}}
-Be aware that Hugo is build from source.
+Be aware that Hugo is built from source.
 This means that additional tools like Git and Go (the programming language Hugo is written in) will be installed as well.
 {{% /note %}}